 If it’s not set to default, right-click on your printer and click Set as default printer.

 2nd.
-Make sure your printer driver is up-to-date:
+Make sure your printer driver is up-to-date

-The latest printer driver enables your printer work fine.
+The latest printer driver enables your printer to work fine.
 An old, corrupted, or missing printer driver would make you cannot print PDF files.
 Follow these to update your printer driver to solve your problem:

 - Go to the official website of your printer manufacturer, like HP, Dell, Canon, Brother.